carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 Once we know the taxonomic composition of our metagenomes, we can do diversity analyses.
 Here we will talk about the two most used diversity metrics, diversity α (within one metagenome) and β (between metagenomes).

-- α Diversity: It can be measured by calculating richness (e.g. number of different species), Eveness, or using a diversity index, such as Shannon's, Simpson's, Chao's, etc.
+- α Diversity: Represents the richness (e.g. number of different species) and species' abundance.
+It can be measured by calculating richness, Eveness, or using a diversity index, such as Shannon's, Simpson's, Chao's, etc.

-- Diversity β: The difference (or distance) between two communities is measured.
+- β Diversity: It is the difference (measured as distance) between two or more metagenomes.
-For example, Bray-Curtis dissimilarity, Jaccard distance or UniFrac are used.
+It can be measured with metrics like Bray-Curtis dissimilarity, Jaccard distance or UniFrac, to name a few.

-Phyloseq is an R package specialized in metagenomic metrics.
-We will use Rstudio in our data.
+For this lesson we will use phyloseq, an R package specialized in metagenomic analysis.
+We will use it along with Rstudio to analyze our data.
 [Rstudio cloud](https://rstudio.cloud/) and select "GET STARTED FOR FREE"

 ## α diversity